patrovite/Course_Generator/doc/en/md/09-Advanced_use.md

 * Set the filter value to apply to the data when displaying the profile
 * Set the top area height of the profile.
 This size is in pixel.
+* Set the default text format when you create a new mark

 The "Simple" tab is used to adjust the colors of the "Simple" display of the profile.
 ![Simple tab](./images/MRB/CG40_MRB_Settings2.png)